Chicago Bulls To Give Kris Dunn A Shot At Being Their Starting Point Guard

 As an elite athlete defensively, Kris Dunn is already a solid contributor.
 The Chicago Bulls are hoping that Dunn’s athleticism can translate to the offensive end.
 Dunn will have to become a better shooter from the floor with the Bulls after making only 37.7 percent of his shot attempts with the Timberwolves.

-If Dunn can get to the basket with some type of regularity with the Bulls his shooting percentages will rise.
-It could also provide a boost to his outside shooting as defenders will sag off of him, fearing that he would drive to the basket.
+If Dunn can get to the basket with some type of regularity with the Bulls, his shooting percentages will rise.
+It could also provide a boost to his outside shooting as defenders will sag off of him, fearing that he might drive to the basket.

-The Chicago Bulls are looking for a point guard who is quick, can shoot, lead the offense and be a lockdown defender.
+The Chicago Bulls are looking for a point guard who is quick, can shoot, lead the offense, and be a lockdown defender.
 The Bulls know that he is quick and is a strong defender.
-As for shooting and leading the offense, if Kris Dunn can prove to do both, he is a shoe-in to win the starting point guard duties.
+As for shooting and leading the offense, if Kris Dunn can prove to do both, he is a shoo-in to win the starting point guard duties.

 Kris Dunn will have plenty of opportunities to beat Jerian Grant for the Bulls’ starting role.
 Grant had a few chances to take over the role last season when the Bulls benched then-starter (courtesy of CBS Sports) Rajon Rondo.
 Grant failed to distinguish himself over a handful of games.
 He likely faces an uphill battle as he attempts to hold off Kris Dunn.